SurDno/SRP-Lite/README.md

 - Fixed the mechanic specialization tooltip displaying 'none' for Aydar, Yar, and Thunderov, despite all of them having a specialization. - Decane
 - Fixed the HUD bleeding icon being misaligned with its background in widescreen mode. - Armada
 - Fixed the invalid compound vector comparison in shader mark_msaa_edges.ps. - GSC Game World
+- Improved the accuracy of the error message printed by _G.abort() and added a Lua stack traceback to it to further aid error diagnostics. - Decane